 If you consider that an area of open space is a town or village green then please note that the process for making applications has been changed by the Growth and Infrastructure Act 2013.
 Before accepting your application for a town or village green, we, in our role as the registration authority, must take advice from both the local planning authority and the Planning Inspectorate to determine whether a trigger event has taken place.
 If a trigger event has taken place, the registration authority cannot accept your application for a town or village green.
 Examples of trigger events include:

 If a trigger event has taken place, then we will only be able to accept your application after a terminating event has taken place.
 Examples of terminating events include:

-If, taking into account the above changes to the application process, you still wish to make an application then please download the Department for Environment Food and Rural guidance notes Department for Environment Food and Rural guidance notes Department for Environment Food and Rural guidance notes that outline the qualifying criteria and tests for registration of an application.
+If, taking into account the above changes to the application process, you still wish to make an application then please download the Department for Environment Food and Rural Guidance Notes that outline the qualifying criteria and tests for registration of an application.

-After you have read the guidance notes, download, fill in and return application form E44
+After you have read the guidance notes, download, complete and return application form E44.

 We recommend that you ask people who support your application to fill in a public evidence form.
 You should then return your completed application, along with the public evidence forms, to us to consider.